 Better opportunities

-This is a circumstance in which one employee resigns because of a superior offer from another organization or corporation.
-This is especially common when the offer is too good to refuse or when the current employer cannot match a comparable offer.
-While it is frequently difficult for the organization they simply have to accept the departure.
+In this circumstance, one employee resigns because of a special offer from another organization or corporation.
+This is especially common when the request is too good to refuse, or the current employer cannot match a comparable offer.
+At the same time, it is frequently difficult for the organization, they must accept the departure.

 Health concerns

 These can cause either voluntary resignation from services that are supported or discouraged.
-Sometimes an employee cannot perform their job duties because of a variety of health issues.
-In this case, the employee may choose to resign in order to fully recover, as continued work may deteriorate his health.
+Sometimes an employee cannot perform their job duties because of various health issues.
+In this case, the employee may resign to recover, as continued work may deteriorate his health fully.

 Career advancement

-Some employees may choose to leave voluntarily in order to pursue more challenging roles and advance their careers.
+Some employees may leave voluntarily to pursue more challenging roles and advance their careers.
 This is a frequent occurrence when junior employees seek managerial positions.

 A lot of people are yet to understand what a career path means: Career Path: Definition and How To Choose One